 Alt + T > Sound Driver, select WaveOut

 What if I'm still having issues?

-Consider using the Computers tab in the meantime, which should be much more reliable.
+Not everything is yet fixable in Arcade Beta.
+In case you are not satisfied with how a specific game is working, consider using the Computers tab in the meantime, which should be much more reliable.

 - Play with friends: Add yourselves with the Friends icon in the left sidebar.
 People can join a friend who is willing to host a game by clicking Connect in the Computers tab

 - Get a quick link: Send a link to anyone by clicking Share in the Computers tab.
 You can share this on the #arcade channel in the Parsec Discord server to get some people to play with